How Faculty Can Craft a Research Story for Promotion and Tenure

 From Research Story to Career Clarity

 A research story doesn’t only help with promotion materials.
+It also supports other high-stakes academic work where clarity and positioning matter.
 It also helps provide a structure for you to follow in your career by providing a

 • Guide for your book proposals, manuscripts, and presentations